The process of embodied change

 How do we move from feeling hopeless, burnt out and disconnected towards freedom, openness and fulfilment?

-What if the healing you’re still searching for isn’t in doing more…
+What if the healing you’re searching for isn’t in doing more…

-Many of the people I work with are high-functioning and self-aware.
+So many people I meet are high-functioning and self-aware.
 They’ve done the therapy, the journaling, the inner work.
-And yet, they still feel stuck in cycles of burnout, self-doubt, people pleasing, or a constant push to prove their worth.
+And yet, they still feel caught in cycles of burnout, self-doubt, people pleasing, or the constant push to prove their worth.

 I want to share this process with you as a gentle map.
-Maybe it will help you locate yourself within your own unfolding.
+Perhaps it will help you locate yourself within your own unfolding.

-I am living proof that we can indeed change.
+I am living proof that we can change and live more in attunement with ourselves.

 Most of us begin in a place of disconnection and chronic overwhelm.